bpype/blender-studio-pipeline/scripts-blender/addons/lattice_magic/README.md

 Just remember, there's no reset button for these sort of things.

 ### Animation
-Feel free to animate the lattice in object mode as you wish, although unless the above mentioned Damped Track constraint is enabled, you will only be able to rotate it on one axis.
+Feel free to animate the lattice in object mode as you wish, although unless the above mentioned Damped Track constraint is disabled, you will only be able to rotate it on one axis.

 Animating the lattice's vertices is possible using shape keys.
 The addon provides some UI and helper operators for this, but at the end of the day it's up to you how you organize and keyframe these shape keys.
 The intended workflow is that a shape key should only be active for a single frame.
 To help with this, shape keys are named when they are added, according to the current frame.
 There are also some buttons above the list:
 - Zero All Shape Keys: Operator to set all shape key values to 0.0.
 This does not insert a keyframe!
 - Keyframe All Shape Keys: Operator to insert a keyframe for all shape keys on the current frame with their current value.
 - Update Active Shape Key: Toggle to automatically change the active shape key based on the current frame.
 Useful when switching into edit mode quickly on different frames.
+- Specials Menu -> Reset Shape Key: Allows you to reset a lattice to its original shape, including the Basis shape key.
+Not sure why this wasn't in Blender already!

 Note that Blender is not capable of displaying the effect of multiple shape keys on a lattice at the same time, which is another reason to go with the intended workflow, since that will always only have one shape key active at a time.